MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 1. Configure the Domain Name Server (DNS) Secure Sockets Layer (SSL) certificate, and upload it to the Fraud Protection portal.
 1. Implement device fingerprinting (on a website or a mobile app).

 This section provides detailed instructions for both these phases.
 The first phase has to be completed only once.
-However, the second phase must be repeated once for each website or mobile app where device fingerprinting will be implemented.
+However, the second phase must be repeated once for each website or mobile app where device fingerprinting is implemented.

 ### Set up DNS and generate an SSL certificate